 About the Girl who Finally Let the Other Shoe Drop...

-on a very frosty & wintry day where I found myself squatting over a Dixie cup in my mom's basement laundry room desperate to release my bladder from the insanity within.
+on a very frosty & wintry day when I found myself squatting over a Dixie cup in my mom's basement laundry room desperate to relieve my bladder that was on the verge of bursting.
 To be clear, the first choice was not the Dixie cup.
-I would much rather have been sitting on a true throne in the upstairs bathroom... alas, my parents were more into renovating the kitchen than worrying about me not being able to get through construction to use the facilities they were offering me free of charge!
+I would’ve much rather been sitting on the porcelain throne in the upstairs bathroom, but alas, my parents were more concerned about renovating the kitchen than being worried that the construction blocked me from using the facilities they were offering me free of charge.
 So, as I stood there balancing in a half-crouched position, impressed by my own aim, I was struck with a terrifying thought...

 is this truly it?